Finetune Images on Story

 import { Address } from "viem";

-async function runInferenceAndRegister() {
+export async function registerIp(inference) {

 // previous code here ...

-const response = await client.ipAsset.mintAndRegisterIpAssetWithPilTerms({
+const response = await client.ipAsset.mintAndRegisterIp({

 spgNftContract: process.env.SPG_NFT_CONTRACT_ADDRESS as Address,